SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

 \subsection{Strategy Library-Based Code Optimization}

+The code optimization workflow of \toolname is independent of the specific programming language.
+As long as Semgrep can provide matching locations and the LLM can generate code in the target language, the optimizer can function properly.
+This design enables the same optimization workflow to be directly applied to different languages such as C/C++ and Python without modifying the core logic.

-After generating Semgrep rules for each strategy in the strategy library using the method described in Section \ref{sec-3-2}, this strategy library can then be utilized to optimize code.
-The automated code optimization framework presented in this section is primarily divided into three components, which will be introduced in detail below.
+After generating Semgrep rules for each strategy in the strategy library using the method described in Section~\ref{sec-3-2}, the library can then be utilized to optimize code.
+This section presents the code optimization workflow.

-First, after obtaining a piece of code that needs to be optimized, we use the Semgrep rules corresponding to all the policies in the strategy library to scan the code and record the results of the scan.
-Each scan result mainly contains two types of information: the location information of the code fragments matched by the Semgrep rules, and the optimization strategy information corresponding to those Semgrep rules.
-Since Semgrep is a static program analysis tool, it can analyze incomplete code, such as individual files or functions.
-Furthermore, it operates with high speed, typically completing all scans on files with several hundred or even over a thousand lines of code in about 1 second.
+First, after obtaining code that needs to be optimized, we apply all Semgrep rules associated with the strategies in the library to scan the code and record the raw matches.
+Each match captures two key pieces of information: the precise location of the matched code fragment and the optimization strategy associated with the firing rule.
+Since Semgrep is a static program analysis tool, it can analyze incomplete code (e.g., individual files or functions) and operates with high speed, typically completing all scans on files with several hundred or even over a thousand lines of code in about 1 second.

-Next, we need to further process the scan results.
+Next, we aggregate and rank the scan results as optimization proposals.
 Since each type of strategy may correspond to multiple Semgrep rules, the same location may be matched by multiple rules.
-As mentioned in Section~\ref{sec-motiv}, since the rules may be imprecise, we can use the number of rules matching a location as an indicator to show how likely the location is a true optimization opportunity.
-We record both the number of times each location is detected and sort the locations by the number of times they are detected.
-We then select only the top $n$ fragments per function and their corresponding policies for optimization, where $n$ is set to 25 in our implementation.
+As mentioned in Section~\ref{sec-example}, since the rules may be imprecise, we can use the number of rules matching a location as an indicator to show how likely the location is a true optimization opportunity.
+Each proposal specifies which strategy should be applied at which location—that is, a pair consisting of a concrete code location and an optimization strategy.
+We merge identical proposals across all rules: if multiple Semgrep rules originating from the same strategy report the same code fragment, we collapse them into one proposal and maintain an occurrence count for that proposal.
+Then, for each function, we sort proposals by their counts in descending order and retain only the top $n$ (we set $n=25$ in our implementation, determined via pilot study in Section~\ref{sec-4-pilot-e9}).